-Robotics Improves the Fate of Demographic Decline in JapanAuthor of the book Asian Century ... on a Knife-edge
+Robotics Improves the Fate of Demographic Decline in JapanExecutive Director of the Asia Century Institute

 Advanced robotics and other technologies of the Fourth Industrial Revolution are striking fear among workers in many Western countries.
 Rapid technological change and globalization have been displacing jobs and contributing to income inequality—and the concern is that this will only continue.